The Brady Bunch

-The Brady Bunch is an American sitcom created by Sherwood Schwartz that aired from September 26, 1969, to March 8, 1974, on ABC.
-The series revolves around a large blended family with six children.
-The show aired for five seasons and, after its cancellation in 1974, went into syndication in September 1975.
+The Brady Bunch is an American sitcom created by Sherwood Schwartz that aired five seasons from September 26, 1969, to March 8, 1974, on ABC.
+The series revolves around a large blended family of six children, with three boys and three girls.
+After its cancellation in 1974, the series debuted in syndication in September 1975.
 Though it was never a ratings hit or a critical success during its original run, the program has since become a popular syndicated staple, especially among children and teenage viewers.

 The Brady Bunch's success in syndication led to several television reunion films and spin-off series: The Brady Bunch Hour (1976–77), The Brady Girls Get Married (1981), The Brady Brides (1981), A Very Brady Christmas (1988), and The Bradys (1990).
 In 1995, the series was adapted into a satirical comedy theatrical film titled The Brady Bunch Movie, followed by A Very Brady Sequel in 1996.
 A second sequel, The Brady Bunch in the White House, aired on Fox in November 2002 as a made-for-television film.

-In 1997, "Getting Davy Jones" (season three, episode 12) was ranked number 37 on TV Guide's 100 Greatest Episodes of All-Time.
+In 1997, "Getting Davy Jones" (season three, episode 12) was ranked number 37 on TV Guide's 100 Greatest Episodes of All Time.
 The show's enduring popularity has resulted in its widespread recognition as an American cultural icon.